How to Hire Remote Employees in 5 Simple Steps

 Unlike local candidates, remote job candidates are less likely to have heard of your company and generally won’t have the opportunity for an in-person visit to your facility.
-Therefore, it is important that you emphasize the positive qualities of your business in other ways.
+Therefore, you must emphasize the positive qualities of your business in other ways.

 Have an Employee Value Proposition That Covers Remote Working

-Having an employee value proposition is a part of any sound hiring strategy.
+Having an employee value proposition is a part of any sound remote hiring strategy.
 An employee value proposition (EVP) is your company’s overall value to current and future employees relative to other employment options they may have.
-It is a combination of the company mission, culture, benefits, and compensation and is usually part of a larger employer branding strategy.
+It combines the company mission, culture, benefits, and compensation and is usually part of a larger employer branding strategy.

 To appeal to remote employees, your EVP should put extra focus on flexibility and helping remote workers feel like part of the team.
 For remote workers, this is a critical aspect of an EVP and how they will evaluate your company versus other options.
-Be sure to highlight this in your job description.
+Be sure to highlight this in your job description as well.

 Create a Job Description That Speaks to Remote Workers

-Speaking of job descriptions, a good one does more than just list the role and candidate requirements you’re looking for.
-A good job description sells candidates on why your company is a great place to work, speaking in a voice that relays your unique culture and core values.
+A good job description does more than just list the role and candidate requirements.
+It sells candidates on why your company is a great workplace, speaking in a voice that relays your unique culture and core values.

-For remote workers, as mentioned above, that means an emphasis on flexibility, which is usually a key reason they want to work remotely.
-It’s also about having a culture that values productivity over facetime and focuses on strong communication and self-motivation.
+For remote workers, that means an emphasis on flexibility, which is usually a key reason they want to work remotely.
+It’s also about having a culture that values productivity over face time and focuses on strong communication and self-motivation.

 Promote Your Business

-In addition to selling your company culture, you need to be able to sell your company’s ability to manage remote workers.
-Remote workers often feel detached and alone.
-Some companies are better than others at managing remote workers, so you want to be able to give remote candidates confidence that you can successfully manage working with employees no matter where they work.
+In addition to selling your company culture, you need to be able to sell your company’s ability to manage remote workers, who often feel detached and alone.
+Some companies are better than others at managing remote workers, so you want to give remote candidates confidence that you can successfully manage working with employees no matter where they work.

-This could take the form of promoting how many of your employees work remotely or the processes and tools you use to keep remote workers in the loop.
-You should make sure you mention this in your job description, EVP, and during the interview.
+This could be promoting how many of your employees work remotely or the processes and tools you use to keep remote workers in the loop.
+You should mention this in your job description, EVP, and during the interview.

-It is now time to post your job openings and begin the process of finding qualified remote candidates.
+It is now time to post your job openings and begin finding qualified remote candidates.

 Update Your Website

-ZipRecruiter has a free job widget that will automatically update your website when you update, add, or delete a job posting.
+ZipRecruiter has a free job widget that automatically updates your website when you update, add, or delete a job posting.

 Several sites focus specifically on remote job opportunities.
 If you’re using a talent management system or recruiting software, you can automatically post your job to multiple sites with a single click.